samwarnick/samwarnick.com/_content/posts/2019-09-11-podcasting-with-a-toddler.md

 description: "For about the last year and a half, my daughter and I have made a podcast.
 My daughter is currently a toddler.
 It's not always easy to produce a podcast with a toddler, but I have found the end product to be priceless."
 categories: [podcasting]
 tags: [family, equipment, recording, editing]
+image: ./images/social/podcasting_with_a_toddler.jpg
+imageAlt: My daughter wearing headphones and sitting in front of a microphone.
 ---

 For about the last year and a half, my daughter and I have made a podcast.
 My daughter is currently a toddler.
 It's not always easy to produce a podcast with a toddler, but I have found the end product to be priceless.